openhab/openhab-addons/addons/binding/org.openhab.binding.logreader/README.md

         // do something
     end
 ```
-Be carefull when send e.g. email notifications.
+Be careful when sending e.g. email notifications.
 You could easily send thousand of *spam* emails in short period if e.g. one binding is in error loop.

-## Troubleshooting

 ### Thing status